Best ways of dealing with homesickness in France

 Accept that homesickness is normal

-There is no time limit on how long it could take for you to feel settled into your new life in France, and even after months have passed, you may find that there are days when you yearn for the UK – especially when you have left close family and friends behind.
+There is no time limit on how long it could take for you to feel settled into your new life in France.
+Even after months have passed, you may find that there are days when you yearn for the UK.
+This is especially the case when you have left close family and friends behind.
 The trick to deal with this is to remember that it is completely normal.
 Try to embrace the differences between the two countries, and make the most of all that France has to offer you.

 The Emigration Guide has been put together by overseas property experts and expats who understand the process of emigrating inside out, having emigrated themselves or helped others to do so.
 The guide will help you to: